Jeff Edmons, Music Director

 Overture Strings, Debut Strings Classes

 Originally from Seoul, South Korea, Anthony Do-Hoon Kim is a versatile musician who has performed throughout North America as a pianist, violinist, and conductor.
-He served as Music Director of the Michigan Pops Orchestra and was founder and Music Director of the Dead Composers Society Orchestra at UC Santa Barbara.
-He also served on the conducting staff with the Thousand Oaks Philharmonic, University of Michigan Orchestras, UC Santa Barbara Symphony Orchestra, South Coast Reading Orchestra, and Santa Barbara Youth Symphony.
-He has pursued conducting studies at the Pierre Monteux School and performed in master classes for artists including Leon Fleisher, Gustav Meier, and the Juilliard String Quartet.
-As a featured performer, he has given live radio performances and led numerous world premieres of works by living composers.
+He served as Music Director of the Michigan Pops Orchestra and was Founder and Artistic Director of the Dead Composers Society at UC Santa Barbara.
+He also served on the conducting staff with the Thousand Oaks Philharmonic, University of Michigan Orchestras, UCSB Symphony Orchestra, South Coast Reading Orchestra, San Diego All-City Honor Orchestra, and Santa Barbara Youth Symphony.
+He has pursued conducting studies at the Pierre Monteux School and the Conductors Institute at Bard College Conservatory of Music.
+Additionally, he has performed in master classes for artists including Leon Fleisher, Gustav Meier, and the Juilliard String Quartet.
+As a featured performer, Mr. Kim has given live radio performances and led numerous world premieres of works by living composers.
 He is a recipient of multiple career grants from the Léni Fé Bland Foundation and has won first prize awards in piano from the Music Teachers National Association and Saddleback Symphony Young Artist competitions.
-Mr. Kim was awarded a Master of Music in Orchestral Conducting from the University of Michigan where he studied under Kenneth Kiesler.
-He also holds both a Bachelor and Master of Music in Piano Performance from UC Santa Barbara, where he was a student of Charles Asche.
+Mr. Kim was awarded a Master of Music in Orchestral Conducting from the University of Michigan, where he studied under Kenneth Kiesler.
+He also holds both a Bachelor and Master of Music in Piano Performance from UC Santa Barbara, where he was a student of Charles Asche, and is an alumnus of SDYS.

 Chris Lea, Conductor

 Born into a musical family, Chris Lea began his musical training in third grade and has studied piano, saxophones, flute, voice, percussion, jazz, classical, composing/arranging, and education.
-In the early 2000s he completed his teaching credential and Master of Music degree in flute performance from SDSU.
+He completed his teaching credential, Bachelor of Music, and Master of Music in flute performance, all from SDSU.
 Since 2000 he has taught instrumental music for the San Diego Unified School District, and for the last six years he has taught band, orchestra, and jazz at Clark Middle School in City Heights.
-Chris and his two siblings, Thomas and Elizabeth, are all alumni of SDYS!
+Chris and his two siblings, Thomas and Elizabeth, are all alumni of SDYS.